QueuingKoala/openvpn-db-log/README.md

   The --status-file (-S) flag is the file path and the --status-version (-V) flag must match the OpenVPN setting by the same name (v3 is the default.)

+  The --update-create (-C) flag allows a missing session entry to be created instead of failing that entry.
+This situation could occur if a prior client-connect event failed (due to DB error or network issues.)
+This feature enables the session to be added at the time of update.

   As an advanced feature, the -N flag mandates that every client line must be successfully matched and added to the database in order for the transaction to go through.
 This is probably only useful for people processing the real-time